teklanology/project-templates/README.md

 ## Road map

 * Support for using code from recorded macros
-* Additional templates for WinForms, model/drawing plugins
+* Additional templates for model/drawing plugins
 * Support for additional versions of Tekla Structures
 * Support for additional versions of Visual Studio